athanhcong/athanhcong.github.com/_posts/2013-08-01-how-to-quit-your-job-and-pursuit-what-you-love.md

 So how?

-I started for myself a [30 Day Challenge][0]****to****Think On My Path.
+It's great that I know about [30 Day Challenge][0] during that time.
+So I started for myself a 30 Day Challenge to Think On My Path.
 Everyday from that day, I wrote a note for myself about why I want to quit, what I want to do, ideas I want to execute, things I need to learn... whatever relates to my next step.

-I wrote down notes whenever I had a new cool idea.
+I wrote down notes whenever I had new cool ideas.
 Every night, I think about it.
 The road ahead gradually becomes clearer in my mind.
 Until, I have the confidence to let people know about my decision!

 ![](/images/332a0b2d-1608-437b-835f-793e7e3afcec/thoughts.jpg)